Bayelsa State: Politics

-The state government is led by a democratically elected governor who works closely with members of the state house of assembly.
-The Capital city of the state is Yenogoa.
+The state government is led by a democratically elected governor who works closely with members of the state House of Assembly.
+The Capital city of the state is Yenagoa.

-Electoral System
+Electoral system

 The electoral system of Bayelsa state is selected using a modified two-round system.
-To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
-If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.
+To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of the State's local government Areas.
+If no candidate passes the threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.